lenra-io/lenra_cli/docs/commands/index.md

 - [logs](./logs.md): displays output from the containers
 - [stop](./stop.md): stops your app previously started with the start command
 - [check](./check/index.md): checks the running app
-- [terminal](./terminal.md): starts a Lenra command terminal to run commands with a same context (verbose, config, expose, ...) and without having to write 'lenra' each time

 Use the help options or help subcommand to understand how to use them: